Shredded BBQ Beef is so easy to make in the crock pot, and these sandwiches with Creamy Cole Slaw are always a family favorite!

 Oh, my, do I love Shredded BBQ Beef Sandwiches with Creamy Cole Slaw!
 Seriously, who doesn’t love a meal that gets thrown into the crock pot in the morning and by dinnertime has transformed into a sloppy BBQ mess?!?
 Yes, please.

 Or, I might put out some veggies and dip or a bag of chips.
-If I’m in the mood, I’ll make corn on the cob, baked beans, or our very favorite slow-cooked green beans (after all, they’re just like the ones they serve at our local BBQ joint!).
+If I’m in the mood, I’ll make corn on the cob, baked beans, or our very favorite Dutch Oven Green Beans (after all, they’re just like the ones they serve at our local BBQ joint!).

 Regardless of what I do (or don’t) serve with it, these sandwiches just might be the absolute yummiest easy recipe there is!